-Gary Stankowski currently serves as NADAP’s Executive Vice President and Corporate Compliance Officer.
+Gary Stankowski currently serves as NADAP’s Executive Vice President, Chief Operation Officer and Corporate Compliance Officer.
 In his role, he oversees all operations, programs and contracts, including employment, case management, assessment and referral, and Health Homes Care Coordination services.
 Gary also manages the HR and IT departments.
 Since joining the organization in 1998, he’s worked closely with John Darin on strategic planning and business development, increasing NADAP’s revenue 20-fold.

 Earlier in his career, Gary spent 15 years working in the public and private sector on design, delivery and management of programs and services for a variety of special-needs groups.
 He previously held positions at the New York City Health & Hospitals Corporation, Visiting Nurse Service of New York, Beth Israel Medical Center, and Catholic Charities.
 Gary graduated from the New School University with a Master’s Degree in Health Administration.